khalidgxg/brooder-doc/docs/workflows/shared/orders-management.md

 ### Step 3 (Customer): Complete the Order & Trigger Financial Settlement

 The customer reviews the delivered work and marks the order as complete, which triggers the financial distribution.
+For a detailed look at the financial settlement process, see the [Customer: Order Management documentation](../customer/order-management).

 -   **Endpoint**: `PATCH /api/v1/customer/orders/{id}/status/completed`
 -   **Status Change:** `REVIEWING` -> **`COMPLETED`**